tock/tockloader/README.md

 Read arbitrary flash memory from the board.

+#### `tockloader write [address] [# bytes] [value]`

+Write arbitrary flash memory on the board with a specific value.

 #### `tockloader list-known-boards`

 Print which boards tockloader has default settings for built-in.

+#### `tockloader set-start-address [address]`

+Set the jump address the bootloader uses for the location of the kernel.

 Specifying the Board
 --------------------

 For tockloader to know how to interface with a particular hardware board, it typically reads attributes from the bootloader to identify properties of the board.
+Tockloader also attempts to automatically discover boards using JLink and OpenOCD as well.
 If those are unavailable, they can be specified as command line arguments.

     tockloader [command] --arch [arch] --board [board]